 - Fundamental principles of chemistry;

 - Maths and statistics relevant to health sciences programmes;

 - Clinical professional attributes;

 Successful students will then join the five-year BVSc Veterinary Science course.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue

 We accept a wide variety of qualifications and welcome applications from students of all backgrounds.
 Below is a guide to the typical offers for this course.

 A-level standard offer

 Applicants with predicted or achieved grades of AAB or above (or points equivalent), or with A in Chemistry, are not eligible for this course.

-DMM BTEC Extended Diploma Applied Science (RQF): Grades DDM or DMM, including six specified Biology or Chemistry units in any combination.
-Applicants with predicted or achieved grades of DDD or above cannot be considered for Gateway programmes but could be considered for the 5 year standard entry course instead.Find out more about our BTEC entry requirements
+DMM BTEC Extended Diploma Applied Science (RQF): Grades DDM or DMM, including five specified Biology or Chemistry units in any combination.
+Applicants with predicted or achieved grades of DDD or above cannot be considered for Gateway programmes but could be considered for the five-year standard entry course instead.Find out more about our BTEC entry requirements

 International Baccalaureate Diploma